-The city is currently in the process of updating the 2030 Comprehensive Plan and residents will have opportunities to provide input throughout the upcoming months as the 2040 Comprehensive Plan is finalized.
+- The city is currently in the process of updating its 2030 Comprehensive Plan and expects to implement its new, 2040 Comprehensive Plan, in the second half of 2019.

-Currently, surrounding communities and impacted agencies are a six-month review period studying the draft plan.
-This comment process is expected to conclude prior to Jan.
-31, 2019.
-From there, it will be submitted to the Metropolitan Council to review, ensuring it meets all Metropolitan Land Planning Act requirements, conforms to regional systems, is consistent with the 2040 Regional Development Framework and is compatible with the plans of adjacent jurisdictions.
-The city expects to put the 2040 Comprehensive Plan into effect in mid-2019.
+The City Council approved the draft 2040 Comprehensive Plan on July 25, 2018, surrounding communities and impacted agencies were provided with a six-month review period to study the draft Plan, and the Metropolitan Council declared the draft Plan to be complete on May 13, 2019.
+The Metropolitan Council is currently in the midst of a 120-day review period to ensure that Woodbury’s draft 2040 Plan meets all Metropolitan Land Planning Act requirements, conforms to regional systems, is consistent with the 2040 Regional Development Framework and is compatible with the plans of adjacent jurisdictions.
+The city expects to put the 2040 Comprehensive Plan into effect in the second half of 2019.

 View the Draft 2040 Comprehensive Plan

 - Chapter 1: Purpose and Introduction